Vyral/monte-mohr-recruiting/_posts/2020-04-08-why-you-should-read-the-miracle-morning-for-real-estate-agents.md

 {% include youtube.html %}

-*When I read “The Miracle Morning for Real Estate Agents,” it changed my life and career.
-It can do the same for you.*
+<center><em>When I read “The Miracle Morning for Real Estate Agents,” it changed my life and career.
+It can do the same for you.</em></center>

 Two years ago, I read a book entitled “The Miracle Morning for Real Estate Agents: It’s Your Time to Rise and Shine” by Hal Elrod, Michael J. Maher, and Michael Reese.
 At the age of 67, I can tell you that my life changed when I read it and started applying its lessons to my life.